YANGJUNYAN0715/leetcode/README.md

-# leetcode solutions written in python
+# Leetcode solutions written in python.